 - Works supervision – We assist in supervision of works performed by your contractors and suppliers.
 We help with quality checks and support you in any disagreements with various service providers.
 We act as your advisor to challenge any design deviations made at the discretion of the contractors and give you arguments on what can actually be done, even if your service provider claims it is not possible.

 How do I prepare for my initial consultation with an interior architect?

-– Identifying your current and future needs – e.g. how much space would you like to have for bathing, living and sleeping areas, whether you would like to create an extra room for your home office or guests, do you plan to have new pets etc.
+– Identifying your current and future needs – e.g. how much space would you like to have for bathing, living and sleeping areas, would you like to create an extra room for your home office or guests, do you plan to have new pets etc.

-– Assessing your financial capabilities to help us assess the foreseen budget and identify the products and materials fitting to your needs and budgetary constraints
+– Assessing your financial capabilities to help us foresee the budget and identify the products and materials fitting to your needs and budgetary constraints

-– Thinking about what you like, if there is a style you are especially fond of, what colours you feel good with etc.
+– Thinking about what you like, is there a style you are especially fond of, what colours do you feel good with etc.